 4. Get to know who your adult child is right now

 It’s all too easy for parents and children to slip into a habit of not talking about current interests and passions.
-It’s much easier to keep the relationship superficial, since it takes less effort to say you’re “fine” rather than talk about your best friend’s hip replacement.
+It’s much easier to keep the relationship superficial, since it takes less courage to say you’re “fine” rather than talk about the lack of closeness in your relationship.

 Likewise, it’s easier for your adult child to say work is “fine” rather than tell you that they are really concerned about recent downsizing efforts and that they actually wish they had gone into a different career.
 The result of superficial “fine” conversations is that neither person in the relationship feels seen or heard.